Extensions

 class MyEngineWrapper(WrapperEngine):

-# wrap the inner message with the prompt framework...
+# wrap the inner messages with the prompt framework...

 async def predict(self, messages, functions=None, **hyperparams):